 Cooked school meals

-Surrey Commercial Services provide a school meals service to Surrey schools, including St Paul's C of E Primary School.
-Their website My School Lunches features sample menus, tips on healthy eating, and contact details.
+Twelve15 provide a school meals service to Surrey schools, including St Paul's C of E Primary School.
+Their website Twelve15 features sample menus, tips on healthy eating, and contact details.
 All our pupils are supervised whilst eating and are gently encouraged to eat their lunch.
 If your child appears to be having any difficulty with their food at midday we will let you know.
 Equally if you have any concerns about how they are eating please do come and speak to us.
 Please inform us of any allergies.
 Please see Twelve15's Allergies and Special Diets for further information.

 Packed school lunches